tellurianinteractive/Tellurian.Trains.YardControl.Application/README.md

 | `[signal]*` | Clear all route up to a signal (e.g., `31*`) |
 | `/` | Cancel all train routes and clear all locks |

+Clearing upto a signal can be used to manually confirm that a train has reached its destination signal, releasing the locks on switches used in the route.
+Useful when occupancy detection is not implemented.

 ### Other
 | Command | Description |
 |---------|-------------|